judy12345/Yuwei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I'm a senior student in Zhejiang University, Hangzhou, China.
 I will join Michigan State University as a Ph.D. candidate supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/) in this Fall.
 My interests lies in Deep Learning and Graph Analysis.
-Now I work on the area of graph neural netowork including theory foundations, model robustness and its applications.
+Now I work on the area of graph neural netowork including its theory foundations, model robustness and applications.

 I've been wokring as an intern at Hangzhou Xiaoyu Co., Ltd since 2018 fall, developing user and microblog recommender systems.

-Before that, I worked as a visiting student at University of Western Australia supervised by Dr. [Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
+Before that, I worked as a research intern at University of Western Australia supervised by Dr. [Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
 I also worked as a research assistant with Dr. [Donghui Wang](http://www.cs.zju.edu.cn/people/wangdh/default.html)(ZJU) during the past year.

 Email: joe.weijin At gmail Dot com.
 Find me on [github](https://github.com/ChandlerBang), [Linkedin](https://www.linkedin.com/in/wei-jin-71041a182/).